-Experience Taipei – Live with a local family, embrace it Unique – Our homestays all have a great living environment Immersion, 100% – Speak Chinese all day long Meet the Family – Chances are they’ll be loads of people to meet!
+Experience Taipei – Live with a local family, embrace it Unique – Our homestays all have a great living environment Immersion, 100% – Speak Chinese all day long Meet the Family – Plenty of new faces to meet and greet!

 Over a Decade in the Industry

-Experience – We pick only the best homestay families in Taiwan Your New Home – Feel right at home form the moment you arrive Selected carefully – We don’t just select anyone – only the best for LTL students
+Experience – We pick only the best homestay families in Taiwan Your New Home – Feel right at home from the very start Selected Carefully – We don’t just select any families

 Food to Die For

 Prepared at home – Fresh, everyday, and it’s delicious Healthy – Chinese meals are some of the healthiest around Endless – Chinese food is so diverse, there is much to explore For everyone – Vegetarian, vegan, gluten free options available

 Speak Mandarin 24/7

 Keep talking – Take home what you learn each day and apply it Keep learning – Study hard and the rewards will show Keep listening – Breathe in Mandarin all day every day